codetent/crypta/CONTRIBUTING.md

 For getting the compiled binary, `go build` can be utilized.

-In the workflows, several binaries for different operating systems are built.
-This matrix build is realized using `goreleaser` which is also calculating and injecting the current version.
-Before the build, the code is statically analyzed and unit tests are executed.
-Afterwards, the outputs are packed into archives.
+In the workflows, several binaries for different operating systems are built using `goreleaser`.

-The workflow can be tested (if needed) by calling `goreleaser`:
+The workflow can be tested, if needed:

 ```
 goreleaser --clean --snapshot